 192.168.1.10 took too long to respond.”

-Should this happen, check the IP address that you have entered in the address bar.
+If this happens, check the IP address entered in the address bar.
 If you didn’t enter it correctly, modify it and try again.
-But if you find that it is proper and the page is still not loading, then the only explanation is that 192.168.1.10 is not your router’s private IP address.
+But if you find that it is proper and the page is still not loading, the only explanation is that 192.168.1.10 is not your router’s private IP address.

 Visit: IP Address